 For Hostels | Rs.
 4,500 | Rs.
 6,750 |

-The Children Education Allowance (CEA) is a crucial government benefit that recognizes the importance of education in shaping the future of our nation.
-It serves as a financial support system for government employees, enabling them to provide quality education to their children without undue financial burden.
+The Children Education Allowance (CEA) is an important government benefit that recognizes the importance of education in shaping the future of our nation.
+It serves as a financial support system for government employees, enabling them to provide quality education to their children without excessive financial burden.

 Up to Rs.
 2,250 per month for each child studying in a primary or secondary school.